 If you’ve made changes in a tree on a non-syncing site and you want to update your master file, export a GEDCOM file from that tree to your software and use the match/merge feature to integrate the changes.
 Whenever you’ve significantly updated your software master file, export a GEDCOM to replace your tree on non-syncing sites.
 Keep in mind that a GEDCOM file includes only links to attached media files such as photos and document images; it doesn’t include the media files themselves.

-Get the basics on the best family history software, online family trees and apps for researching, organizing and sharing your family history.
-To help you choose which platforms are right for your research needs, we’ll spill details such as the main features of each option, its strengths and drawbacks, the cost (if any), and what it syncs with.
+To help you choose which platforms are right for your research needs, we’ve listed details such as the main features of each option, its strengths and drawbacks, the cost (if any), and what it syncs with.
+Then it will be up to you to decide which option best fits your current genealogy goals, and how you’d like to continue building your tree in the future.

 Ancestry Member Trees